 Initiative on enhancing accountability and access to remedy in cases of business involvement in human rights abuses

 As part of its mandate to advance the protection of and respect for human rights, in February 2014, OHCHR launched a process aimed at contributing to a fairer and more effective system of domestic law remedies to address corporate liability for gross human rights abuses.
-As the first step in this process, in February 2014 OHCHR published an independent expert by legal expert Dr. Jennifer Zerk on the effectiveness of domestic judicial mechanisms in relation to business involvement in gross human rights abuses.
-The study identifies barriers to accessing justice at domestic level, and the effects of differences in domestic approaches on the way that domestic remedial systems are used in practice.
+As the first step in this process, OHCHR published an independent study by legal expert Dr. Jennifer Zerk.
+This study examines the effectiveness of domestic judicial mechanisms in relation to business involvement in gross human rights abuses.
+The study identifies barriers to accessing justice at domestic level, and the effects of differences in domestic approaches on the way that remedial systems are used in practice.
 OHCHR invited all interested stakeholders to submit feedback on the issues identified and recommendations made in the study.

-Human Rights Council Mandate
+Reporting to the Human Rights Council

-In June 2014, the Human Rights Council, adopted resolution 26/22 which requests the High Commissioner to “continue the work to facilitate the sharing and exploration of the full range of legal options and practical measures to improve access to remedy for victims of business-related human rights abuses, in collaboration with the Working Group, and to organize consultations with experts, States and other relevant stakeholders to facilitate mutual understanding and greater consensus among different views.”
-The Human Rights Council also requests OHCHR to submit a final report for the consideration of the Council at its 32nd session in June 2016.
+In June 2014 the Human Rights Council adopted resolution 26/22, which requests the High Commissioner to “continue the work to facilitate the sharing and exploration of the full range of legal options and practical measures to improve access to remedy for victims of business-related human rights abuses, in collaboration with the Working Group, and to organize consultations with experts, States and other relevant stakeholders to facilitate mutual understanding and greater consensus among different views.”
+The Human Rights Council also requests OHCHR to submit a final report for its consideration at its 32nd session in June 2016.
 The outcomes of OHCHR’s programme of work on access to remedy will feed into its report to the Human Rights Council in June 2016.